 While the included user manual is not too helpful, I managed to go through the pre-flight preparation very quickly.
 It took me about 60 minutes from unboxing to maiden flight.
 Anyway, in my opinion, newbies should skip over PNP package, and choose

-BNF one with pre-installed radio receiver.
+BNF one with a pre-installed radio receiver.

 Unlike toy drones, when you arm the motors they start to spin.
 Note: BetaFlight allows to arm the motors only if throttle is zero.